- About The Forest Garden

 Top fruit trees grown and sold in Cornwall.

-The primary fruit trees for Cornwall are Cornish Apple trees, Asian pear trees, Medlar trees and some varieties of Plum, Mirabelle and Mulberry trees.
+The primary fruit trees for Cornwall are Apples, Asian or Nashi Pears, Medlars, some varieties of Plums, Mirabelle’s, Mulberries and some Pears.
 Most are known as top fruit as opposed to soft fruit which refers to currents and berries.

-With regard to Plum trees, as well as the Cornish varieties such as the most sought after Kea Plum and Manaccan Plum, there are a few non Cornish varieties including the Victoria Plum and River’s Early Prolific which are very productive and can be found in Cornish Orchards.
+With regard to Plum trees, as well as the Cornish varieties such as the most sought after Kea Plum and Manaccan Plum, there are a few non Cornish varieties such as the Victoria Plum and River’s Early Prolific which are very productive and can be found in Cornish Orchards.
 The aforementioned are all European plums and are self-fertile.